Nemadi people

 The Nemadi (Ikoku) are small hunting tribe of of 400.
 Nemadi people are mainly hunters.
 Subsistence farming and animal herding are also part of their lives.

-According to some sources, their language is a dialect of Hassaniyya.
-According to others a mixture of Zenaga, Soninke and Hassaniyya.
 The name "Nemadi" itself appears to come from Soninke, where it means "master of dogs."

 In the arid West African country of Mauritania, the way of life of the traditional group of hunters known as the Nemadi is slowly disappearing.

-Experts say the small ethnic group of black Mauritanians, also known as N’Madi, now numbers in the hundreds at most, their livelihoods hit by repeated droughts and declining game.
+Experts say the small ethnic group of black Mauritanians, also known as N’Madi.

+The Nemadi have few physical possessions and traditionally, no livestock.
 Those that are left mostly scour the desert for ostriches, oryxes and white antelope to hunt.

 Location